Qrocket-lab/Analyzing-the-Olist-Marketing-Funnel-and-its-Impact-on-Seller-Success/README.md

 ## 2. The Dataset

 This project utilizes the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) and [Marketing Funnel by Olist](https://www.kaggle.com/datasets/olistbr/marketing-funnel-olist), which is available on Kaggle.
-The dataset is anonymized and split into multiple CSV files that map out different aspects of the e-commerce operation.
+These dataset is anonymized and split into multiple CSV files that map out different aspects of the e-commerce operation.

 The core datasets used in this analysis include:
 - `olist_marketing_qualified_leads_dataset.csv`: Data on potential sellers who were contacted.